 \section{Regularity of geometry}

-At this stage a relevant question is, whether the emergent three-geometry above could be singular, even though the field-energy itself is manifestly not.
+At this point a relevant question is, whether the emergent three-geometry above could be singular, even though the field energy itself is manifestly not.
 An explicit evaluation of all the three-curvature scalars, however, shows that the geometry is in fact regular.
-For instance, let us display the scalars upto quadratic order at $R\leq Q$ explicitly:
+For instance, let us display the scalars upto quadratic order at $R\leq Q$ explicitly,

-Finally, since torsion is trivial, the corresponding three-scalars such as those below vanish:
+Finally, since torsion is trivial, all the corresponding three-scalars vanish:

 Hence, there is no curvature or torsion singularity in the three-geometry.